 Raspberry Pi User Guide, 3rd Edition

 Raspberry Pi User Guide, 3rd Edition contains everything you need to know to get up and running with Raspberry Pi.
-This book is the go-to guide for noobs who want to dive right in.
+This book is the go-to guide for newcomers who want to dive right in.
 This updated third edition covers the model B+ Raspberry Pi and its software, additional USB ports, and changes to the GPIO, including new information on Arduino and Minecraft on the Pi.
-You’ll find clear, step-by-step instruction for everything from software installation and configuration to customizing your Raspberry Pi with capability-expanding add-ons.
-Learn the basic Linux SysAdmin and flexible programming languages that allow you to make your Pi into whatever you want it to be.
+You’ll find clear, step-by-step instructions for everything from software installation and configuration to customizing your Raspberry Pi with capability-expanding add-ons.
+Learn basic Linux sysadmin skills and flexible programming languages that allow you to make your Pi into whatever you want it to be.

-The Raspberry Pi was created by the UK Non-profit Raspberry Pi Foundation to help get kids interested in programming.
+The Raspberry Pi was created by the UK non-profit Raspberry Pi Foundation to help get kids interested in programming.
 Affordable, portable, and utterly adorable, the Pi exceeded all expectations, introducing millions of people to programming since its creation.
-The Raspberry Pi User Guide helps you and your Pi get acquainted, with clear instruction in easy to understand language.
+The Raspberry Pi User Guide helps you and your Pi get acquainted, with clear instructions in easy to understand language.

 - Install software, configure, and connect your Raspberry Pi to other devices

-- Master basic Linux System Admin to better understand nomenclature and conventions
+- Master basic Linux systems administration to better understand nomenclature and conventions

 - Write basic productivity and multimedia programs in Scratch and Python